 The Group Executive Committee defines the procedures for implementing the strategy and reviews the consistency of the operational plans or policies (e.g. underwriting, finance, retrocession, information technology) with the strategic plan.
-The Group Executive Committee also ensures that there is an optimal risk-based allocation of capital and diversification.
+The Group Executive Committee also ensures that there is an optimal capital allocation based on the risks taken, taking into account the effects of diversification.
 Under the responsibility of the Group Chief Risk Officer, the Capital Shield Strategy sets risk limits to ensure a protection of the Group's capital in line with the strategic plan's objectives.
 The Capital Shield Strategy is approved and monitored by the Group Risk Committee and the Board Risk Committee.